 some or all of the required payment advices are not attached to the payment advices cover sheet together with an explanation as to why.

-The physical signature of the debtor must be affixed to the payment advices cover sheet.
+The debtor must sign the payment advices cover sheet.
 If the case is a joint one, the joint debtor must also certify under penalty of perjury which of the three options outlined in the payment advices cover sheet applies.
 See also Vt.
 LBR 9011-4(c) (outlining signature requirements for non-attorneys).

 Certificate from Approved Nonprofit Budget and Credit Counseling Agency Regarding Pre-Petition Credit Counseling.